Sigmoid Head for Quality Estimation under Language Ambiguity: Limitations

 \section{Limitations}

 The main motivation of this work is to improve the training setup and model architecture to better account for the ambiguity of natural language.
 In standard large language model training, such ambiguity already exists during next-token prediction pretraining, where multiple tokens can be valid at each generation step.
 However, due to limited computational resources, we only apply our proposed training setup to the final instruction-following training stage.
 Applying our approach during the pretraining phase could potentially bring stronger benefits, as the model could learn ambiguity more effectively from the large-scale pretraining data.
 Another limitation is that we evaluate our approach on only two LLMs, Tower Instruct 7B and OLMo 1B, as these are among the few model families for which the training data is publicly available.
+Lastly, adding the Sigmoid Head increases the parameter count of language models, though the resulting overhead is relatively minor for most state-of-the-art large models.